 TMJ Diagnosis

-First, we’ll collect a detailed medical history to see what symptoms you have and what might have led to a TMJ disorder.
-Next, Dr. Kuchta will perform a physical examination to identify the nature of and source of your pain.
-This may include touching the sore muscles as well as potential trigger points that could be the source of your pain, even though you don’t feel it there.
+First, Dr. Kuchta will perform a detailed medical history to see what symptoms you have and what might have led to a TMJ disorder.
+Next, he’ll perform a physical examination to identify the nature of and source of your pain.
+This may include touching the sore muscles as well as potential trigger points.
+In some cases, Dr. Kuchta might use CBCT to look in detail at the structure of your temporomandibular joints to find displacement or damage not visible during an external examination.

 What Are TMJ Treatment Options?